A Dire Crisis in Sudan: A Global Call to Action

 Transcript

+Ms. Jacobs will be here momentarily.
 The subcommittee on Africa will come to order.
 The purpose of this hearing is to examine the ongoing conflict in Sudan, its devastating humanitarian consequences, including widespread displacement, violence, and external involvement, and to review the conflict's root causes, developments, and the responses from the United States and the international community.
 I do recognize myself at this point for an opening statement.
 Over the decades, as especially our distinguished panel knows, the people of Sudan have been subjected to unbearable pain and suffering and loss of life, even slavery.
 Since the 1990s, I have been a vocal advocate for human rights, democracy, and stability in Sudan.
 And soon after Republicans took control of the House, I chaired a hearing in 1996 on slavery in Sudan and Mauritania.
 Today, there is a dire crisis again in Sudan, necessitating a global call to action.
 I went to Khartoum, for example, in August of 2005 to meet with President Omar al-Bashir and other government officials, a number of people from the faith community, to press for an end to the genocide in Darfur.
 The meeting was necessarily contentious.
 Bashir denied any wrongdoing or complicity in the killings of Darfur genocide.
 In 2009, however, and I point this out, Bashir was charged by the International Criminal Court with committing war crimes and crimes against humanity, and in 2010, he was the first person ever charged for the crime of genocide by the ICC.
 After meetings with Bashir and other government officials, I visited two refugee camps, and many of you have done that, many of my colleagues have done that.
 Those two camps I went to in Darfur were Kama camp, and I stayed overnight at another called Mukjar in western Darfur, an experience that profoundly motivated me to do more to end the mass violence.

-When our helicopter landed at the remote Mukjar camp, Thousands, and I mean thousands, a line was formed of these wonderful people, women and children, dancing, clapping, singing beautiful African traditional songs.
+When our helicopter landed at the remote Mukjar camp, Thousands, and I mean thousands, a line was formed of these wonderful people, women and children dancing, clapping, singing beautiful African traditional songs.
 The people of Darfur have a remarkable generosity and spirit, and it was awe-inspiring.
 Just about everybody I spoke with, however, especially the women, told me personal stories of rape, senseless beatings, and massacres by the Janjawee and Sudanese militias.
-I was deeply impressed with the dedication of the African Union peacekeepers operating under extremely difficult circumstances and urged international partners, including the United States, to better equip them.
+I was deeply impressed with the dedication of the African Union peacekeepers, operating under extremely difficult circumstances and urged international partners, including the United States, to better equip them.
 I was shocked to learn they were getting a little over a dollar a day.
 It was absurd.
-I went to Condoleezza Rice upon my return and said, please, we've got to augment that.
+I went to Condoleezza Rice upon my return.
+I said, please, we've got to augment that.
 We've got to increase it. soldiers are putting their lives on the line, they should not be so grossly underpaid and under, not getting the kind of needs that they need in terms of munitions.
 In November of 2005, I shared another hearing in a series on Sudan and it was absolutely clear that the situation in Darfur was a genocide.
 At that time, over 400,000 killed and over a million displaced.
 We did stress, all of us at that hearing, the need for a comprehensive plan that can best contribute to peace and hold those who have murdered, raped, enslaved, and plagued the people of Sudan accountable.
 Meanwhile, Chairman Henry Hyde, Donald Payne, who is my ranking member from New Jersey, Frank Wolf, Tom Lantos, and a number of others, we pushed the Darfur Peace and Accountability Act. that declared that the slaughter in Darfur was genocide, imposed sanctions on the malign actors, talked about helping the peacekeepers, and it was signed into law in October 2006.
 That law was built upon the Sudan Peace Act of 2001 and the Comprehensive Peace in Sudan Act of 2004.
 I also, and I wasn't the only one, called on the Arab League to leverage its influence over the Sudanese government by encouraging the government to end its military offensive in Darfur and accept the United Nations Peacekeeping Force, which was there under the auspices of the AU.

 Sign up for free to see the full transcript